10 Communication Services Stocks Whale Activity In Today's Session - Benzinga

 Explanation

-• For BIDU BIDU, we notice a put option trade that happens to be bearish, expiring in 127 day(s) on June 17, 2022.
-This event was a transfer of 240 contract(s) at a $165.00 strike.
-The total cost received by the writing party (or parties) was $402.0K, with a price of $1675.0 per contract.
-There were 3776 open contracts at this strike prior to today, and today 240 contract(s) were bought and sold.
+• For VIAC VIAC, we notice a call option trade that happens to be bearish, is expiring today.
+Parties traded 48 contract(s) at a $31.00 strike.
+The total cost received by the writing party (or parties) was $27.3K, with a price of $570.0 per contract.
+There were 614 open contracts at this strike prior to today, and today 261 contract(s) were bought and sold.

-• For GOOG GOOG, we notice a call option trade that happens to be neutral, expiring in 8 day(s) on February 18, 2022.
-This event was a transfer of 8 contract(s) at a $2800.00 strike.
-The total cost received by the writing party (or parties) was $37.5K, with a price of $4695.0 per contract.
-There were 1874 open contracts at this strike prior to today, and today 222 contract(s) were bought and sold.
+• For NFLX NFLX, we notice a call option trade that happens to be bearish, expiring in 35 day(s) on March 18, 2022.
+This event was a transfer of 22 contract(s) at a $415.00 strike.
+The total cost received by the writing party (or parties) was $27.5K, with a price of $1250.0 per contract.
+There were 300 open contracts at this strike prior to today, and today 68 contract(s) were bought and sold.

 Options Alert Terminology